 This PhD is more for me.
 I want to enjoy it.
 I never thought I would be able to get into a PhD program because for my Masters I only did an oral exam, not a thesis (though I did do a research project).
 I was just too stressed out when I was trying to finish the Masters, and my very kind supervisor finally recommended that I do the oral exam option to just get it done.

 The fates seemed to feel that I should do a PhD though.
 While I was teaching in the Nonprofit Leadership Program in the Fall of 2019 at Mount Saint Vincent University, I connected with a professor in this program and he suggested I apply anyway.
 He said my write up of my Masters research project should be enough to apply with.
 So I gave it a go, and got in.
-Thanks very much to my current supervisor for deciding to give me a chance.
+Thanks very much to my current supervisor, Dr. Michael Corbett, for deciding to give me a chance.
 I was ecstatic.
 I couldn't believe it.

 So, here I am.
-I got through all the courses I needed to do for this program (did better academically than I ever have), and learned so much about a much wider range of theory and new ways of thinking about the world.
-I would say I'm still a bit of a 'Goldilocks' trying to find my place in everything, but I'm definitely enjoying the ride and I think it is making me a better 'community developer and educator.'
+I got through all the courses I needed to do for the program (did better academically than I ever have), and learned so much about a much wider range of theory and new ways of thinking about the world.
+I would say I'm still a bit of a 'Goldilocks' trying to find my place in everything, but I'm definitely enjoying the ride and I think it is making me a better 'community developer' and 'educator.'
 I use air quotes around those terms now because I'm actually starting to think of myself as more of a 'community learning facilitator' instead.

 One of the buttons below goes to a chart that outlines what the required sections of this Portfolio assignment are, and then how the 15 Artefacts I've chosen demonstrate particular competencies.
 More detail on that on this website.
 The other button links to a google doc with just the text of the narrative for the portfolio for those who might not want to go through the various sections on the website to access a complete version of it.